Measuring the impact of the FDA’s Regulation Proposal

 However, AI doesn’t learn the same way humans do.
 AI software and algorithms are taught to adapt based on statistics and patterns they gather from experience.
-This capability means AI medical devices have the potential to develop very quickly as they receive and analyze data in real-time and in real-life applications.
+This capability means AI medical devices have the potential to develop very quickly as they receive and analyze risk management data in real-time and in real-life applications.

 FDA Concerns About Artificial Intelligence in Medical Devices

 There are two main types of technological algorithms:

 - Locked algorithms: only understand information and analyze it based on the way they were programmed.
 If you ask a locked algorithm a question or input certain data, it will always offer the same solution or result.

 - Adaptive algorithms: can respond and recognize new patterns or opportunities as it receives new data, and adjust it’s process or response accordingly.

 Adaptive algorithms in medicine are currently causing the FDA the most concern.
 When companies that create software or medical devices give AI-based programs or products the freedom to examine or help treat patients by allowing them to respond to real-world situations and data, they have less control over what the AI learns and how it uses that information to adapt.
 If left unchecked or under-regulated, this could pose the possibility of changes developing that could create patient risk.